gumyr/build123d/docs/introductory_examples.rst

 .. image:: assets/general_ex13.svg
     :align: center

-* **Context mode**
+* **Builder mode**

     We use a face to establish a location for :class:`~build_common.Locations`.

     .. literalinclude:: general_examples.py
         :start-after: [Ex.
 13]
         :end-before: [Ex.
 13]

 * **Algebra mode**

     We use a face to establish a plane that is used later in the code for locating objects onto this plane.

     .. literalinclude:: general_examples_algebra.py
         :start-after: [Ex.
 13]